Edwardp17/home_credit/README.md

 # Private
 Private GitHub repo

+Pretty sure we dont need to be doing one hot encoding (even thought im doing it still) or normalizing (minmaxscale) since were using tree methods.

 Considerations & Notes:

 - Would be nice to be able to use like 4000 n_estimators; model runs for too long if I try that.
 So we are at 100.